 This handbook is intended as a guide for you and your student throughout the school year and should be retained for reference.
-The monthly calendar of events for the school district Fine Arts program can be found at our website, www.westgenesee.org under the “Calendar” link.
+The monthly calendar of events for the school district Fine Arts program can be found at our web site, www.westgenesee.org under the “Calendar” link.
 The website calendar is the definitive calendar for Fine Arts and will be updated daily as needed.
-Return the parent signature slip within seven days.
+Return the signature slip within seven days.
 Read the section on grading and give us a call if you have any questions.
-This policy should serve to minimize grading differences between the music teachers in each middle school.
+This policy should serve to minimize any grading differences between the music teachers in each middle school.

 If at any time during the year you wish to purchase new equipment or begin private lessons for your student, please call your student’s teacher to discuss the many choices that are available.
 We look forward to a busy and exciting year working together toward our mutual goals of increased student achievement through musical performance.

 Greg Borsz, Tracy Cheney, Deanna Fitzpatrick, Martha Grener, Christy Knowlton, Erin McConnell, Michael Stachnik